nabeehaali/Portal-Plunge-Game/README.md

 ## Core Game Features
 - Procedual Maze Generation based on the depth-first search algorithm
-- physics based movement to navigate the maze
+- Physics based movement to navigate the maze
 - Navmesh and Navmesh agents for AI behaviour

 ## Controls